Boeing 747-8 Intercontinental Airliner, United States of America

 The aircraft uses many of the technologies developed for the 787 Dreamliner, including the engines, interior configuration, flight deck technologies and instrumentation and wing configuration.
 These provide significant increases in passenger and freighter capabilities, improved fuel efficiency, reduced noise and emissions and improved operating economics.

 The first flight of the 747-8 freighter was completed in February 2010.
-The maiden flight of the 747-8 intercontinental is scheduled to take place in early 2011.
+The maiden flight of the 747-8 intercontinental was completed in March 2011.

 Boeing 747-8 programme